osu-cass/working-waterfonts-api/docs/source/planning/draft_api.rst

 *?limit=<int>*

 This parameter will limit the number of records returned to <int>.
-In combination with the location parameter, it can be used to return the 5 nearest vendors selling tuna:
+In combination with the location parameter, it can be used to return the 5 nearest pois selling tuna:

 .. raw:: html